iamiddy/Dockerfiles/README.md

 Step 1.
 Create volume only docker container named as testdata.

-1 docker run -v /test/data --name testdata busybox true Step 2.
+1 <tt> docker run -v /test/data --name testdata busybox true </tt>
+Step 2.
 Copy the folder named as sample from current host directory to volume container.

-1 tar -c sample/ | docker run -i --rm -w /test/data --volumes-from testdata busybox tar -xv
+1 <tt> tar -c sample/ | docker run -i --rm -w /test/data --volumes-from testdata busybox tar -xv </tt>

  The tar command  pipes the content of sample folder into the docker volume container directory [/test/data].
 You can use the ls command like we did earlier change the mongodata to testdata and [/data/db] to [/test/data]